 The following Data Protection Addendum will be effective as of September 27, 2021 for all new customers accepting Capsule's terms.
 For customers that accepted Capsule's terms before September 27, 2021, the previous Data Protection Addendum is available here.

-This DPA is entered into between us and the Customer and is incorporated into and governed by the terms of the Customer Terms.
+This DPA is entered into between the Controller and the Processor and is incorporated into and governed by the terms of the Agreement.

 Any capitalised term not defined in this DPA shall have the meaning given to it in the Customer Terms.

-The Processor has agreed to provide the Services to the Controller in accordance with the terms of the Customer Terms.
-In providing the Services, the Processor shall process Customer Data on behalf of the Controller.
+The Processor has agreed to provide the Service to the Controller in accordance with the terms of the Agreement.
+In providing the Service, the Processor shall process Customer Data on behalf of the Controller.
 Customer Data may include Personal Data.
 The Processor will process and protect such Personal Data in accordance with the terms of this DPA.

-In providing the Services to the Controller pursuant to the terms of the Customer Terms, the Processor shall process Personal Data only to the extent necessary to provide the Services in accordance with both the terms of the Customer Terms and the Controller’s instructions documented in the Customer Terms and this DPA, as may be updated from time to time.
+In providing the Service to the Controller pursuant to the terms of the Agreement, the Processor shall process Personal Data only to the extent necessary to provide the Service in accordance with the terms of the Agreement, this DPA and the Controller’s instructions documented in the Agreement, as updated from time to time.